Frequently Asked Questions

 A: It depends on your work schedule.
 Some students do manage to work part-time locally; however, during busy production periods, evening and weekend attendance can be necessary, which makes working difficult.

 Q: I don’t live in the UK.
 Will I need to come to the School for an interview?

 A: If your application is successful, you will be invited for a formal interview at the NFTS with the selection panel and for some courses be required to sit a small practical test.
-However, in certain circumstances, applicants from overseas and EU may be interviewed via Skype.
+It is generally preferred you attend in person, however, in certain circumstances, applicants from overseas and EU may be interviewed via Zoom.

 Q: I need to apply for a Tier 4 student Visa, when should I apply?

 A: It is not possible to apply for the visa more than three months before the course start date.
 Your visa will allow you to enter the UK one month before that date in order to give you time to sort out accommodation etc. Please refer to the website for more information: www.visa4uk.fco.gov.uk/home/welcome

 A: We can only offer NFTS funding and scholarships to UK citizens (British passport holders) who have been resident in the UK for at least the last three years.
 Candidates are asked to provide evidence of their residency if invited to interview to determine their eligibility.
 Occasionally we do have some other Scholarships available to EU and International applicants depending on the course you are applying for.
 This information should be included on each course page.
 We also administer the US Federal Loan for American students which you can find out more about here.

 Q: What support does the School offer its students?

 A: Please see our Student Support page for more information.